Count data content changes

 These functions can be used by emaj_adm and emaj_viewer E-Maj roles.

-Global statistics about log tables contents
+Global statistics about log tables contents for one or several tables groups

 SELECT * FROM emaj.emaj_log_stat_group('<group.name>', '<start.mark>', '<end.mark>');

-The function returns a set of rows, whose type is named emaj.emaj_log_stat_type, and contains the following columns:
+The function returns a set of rows, whose type is named emaj.emaj_log_stat_type, and that contains the following columns:

 Column